Streets for People - Māngere Bridge

 • Improve the security and safety of people and the community who use the footbridge overnight.

-• Recommend a long-term solution post-trial that meets the objectives of the trial and the needs of the community.
+• Recommend a long-term solution post-trial that meets the needs of the community.

 To use the boat ramp during this time, an access code will be required.
 If this is you, or someone you know, please get in touch at Streets4People@at.govt.nz or call Mealamu Security at 0800 817 817